intranda/goobi-plugin-step-flex-editor/docs/index_en.md

 ![Example appearance of a customized metadata input interface](screen4_de.png)

-## Confifiguration
+## Configuration

-The plugin is configured using the file plugin_intranda_step_flex-editor.xml as shown here:
+The plugin is configured using the file `plugin_intranda_step_flex-editor.xml` as shown here:

 {{CONFIG_CONTENT}}

 {{CONFIG_DESCRIPTION_PROJECT_STEP}}

 The configuration file describes the structure of the user interface as seen in Goobi.
-The configuration consists of multiple <column> elements, each representing a column in the interface.
-Within the <column> elements, there are <box> elements that group multiple metadata fields into a box within the interface.
-Inside the <box> elements are <field> elements, representing a metadata field in the process.
-The <field> elements can have different types, giving them specific functionality in the user interface:
+The configuration consists of multiple `<column>` elements, each representing a column in the interface.
+Within the `<column>` elements, there are `<box>` elements that group multiple metadata fields into a box within the interface.
+Inside the `<box>` elements are `<field>` elements, representing a metadata field in the process.
+The `<field>` elements can have different types, giving them specific functionality in the user interface:

 | Parameter          | Explanation                                                                                     |
 |--------------------|-------------------------------------------------------------------------------------------------|